inmanta/inmanta-core/docs/lsm/multi_version/multi_version.rst

 Why use multi-version LSM?
 ===========================

-You should use mutli-version LSM when you want to:
+You should use multi-version LSM when you want to:

 * Offer multiple api schema versions to the same service
 * Upgrade a service in a way that is not supported by the :ref:`automated upgrade mechanism <operational_procedures_upgrade>`